rosenpin/i3-agenda/README.md

 ```

 ### Example [SwiftBar](https://github.com/swiftbar/SwiftBar) configuration
 This will show your next event as the menu bar title, when you press it you will see a dropdown with all your today events
+You can call the file `agenda.2m.sh` to make it refresh every 2 minutes
 ``` bash
 #!/bin/bash
 # <swiftbar.hideAbout>true</swiftbar.hideAbout>